simply-TOOBASED/ctf-writeups/2019/hxp 36C3 CTF 2019/Crypto/nacht/README.md

 Accoring to [WolframAlpha](https://www.wolframalpha.com/input/?i=3x+%2B+y+%3D+1+%28mod+10%29%2C+9x+%2B+5y+%3D+7+%28mod+10%29), there are 2 solutions.
 This is just to show that just because we have 2 modular equations doesn't mean there's only 1 solution, sometimes there's none or more than 1.

 This is why we're given 32 equations instead of just 2, because although there's a solution that satisfies all 32 equations, when we choose 2 of them to solve, we may get the wrong solution.

+## Finding the "right" solution

 The good news is that we can easily check if our solution correct or not.
 Our message is 32 bytes, which is split into 16 byte chunks (hence why the loop only runs twice), and "\x01" is added to each chunk before being converted to a number.
 What this means it that the MSB (most significant byte or 17th byte) should be 1 for both `k1` and `k2`.
-Once we figure out the correct `k1` and `k2` value, we just need to generate a correct tag for a new key, and we get the flag.
+Once we figure out a candidate value for `k1` and `k2`, we make sure the 17th byte is 1, and then generate our tag.

-We used Sage to do this, so we needed slghtly modify the `create_tag` function so it can handle symbolic variables.
-Solution code is below.
+We used Sage to do this, so we needed slghtly modify the `create_tag` function to handle symbolic variables.
+[Solution](./exploit.sage) code is below.

 ```sage
 import binascii